-Dr Magdalena Skrybant, Patient and Public Involvement and Engagement Lead, NIHR CLAHRC West Midlands visited Monash University between 18 to 28 June 2019, hosted by Professor Helena Teede, Professor at the Monash Centre for Health Research & Impact.
+Dr Magdalena Skrybant, Patient and Public Involvement and Engagement Lead, NIHR CLAHRC West Midlands, visited Monash University between 18 - 28 June 2019, hosted by Professor Helena Teede, Professor at the Monash Centre for Health Research & Impact.
 Magdalena Skrybant is an experienced Public Involvement Lead for Collaboration for Leadership in Applied Health Research and Care (CLAHRC) West Midlands, a five-year project funded by the National Institute for Health Research.
 CLAHRC WM is based at the University of Warwick and also incorporates the Universities of Birmingham and Keele.
 Magdalena coordinates public involvement activities across all three sites.

-During the trip Magdalena shared her knowledge and expertise of leading and developing public involvement in research, known as Consumer and Community Involvement in the Australian setting, with colleagues at Monash University.
+During the trip, Magdalena shared her knowledge and expertise of leading and developing public involvement in research, known as Consumer and Community Involvement in the Australian setting, with colleagues at Monash University.

 The three main aims of the visit were:

-2) Codesign educational materials.
-Magdalena has designed and delivered a range of workshops/tutorials for public contributors, researchers and clinical academics.
+2) Co-design educational materials.
+Magdalena designed and delivered a range of workshops/tutorials for public contributors, researchers and clinical academics.
 This training equips people with skills to ensure involvement of public contributors is meaningful and that people have requisite skills and resources to do involvement to a high-standard.
 Topics include: introduction to involvement; involvement throughout the research cycle; setting up an advisory group; reporting and evaluating involvement.
-Materials and resources will be developed so they are applicable to the local setting.
+Materials and resources were developed so they are applicable to the local setting.
 Proposed outputs include: slide-decks for use in presentations; activities to make sessions more interactive; ‘quick guides’ that can be used by researchers; resource booklets.